 Before measuring with Helmholtz coil it is necessary to ensure that in a radius of 50 cm no external magnetic influences are present (steel, iron etc).
-One of the reasons Hirst has designed its coils in a vertical configuration is that if small external magnetic influences are present on the bench or table both coils are more likely to be influenced equally and thus not impact the measurement as much as a horizontal stack arrangement in which one coil would be greatly impacted.

-For a permanent magnet sample of volume V (cm $^3$ ), intrinsic flux density $B{di}$ in Tesla can be calculated by dividing the magnetic moment M by the magnet sample volume V.
+For a permanent magnet sample of volume V ( $cm^3$ ), intrinsic flux density $B{di}$ in Tesla can be calculated by dividing the magnetic moment M by the magnet sample volume V.